 In the UK, hoarding does not automatically result in council involvement.
 However, local authorities may intervene when hoarding creates risks to health, safety, or neighbouring properties.

-This article explains when councils become involved in hoarding cases, what usually triggers action, and what typically happens next.
+This guide explains when councils become involved in hoarding cases, what usually triggers action, and what typically happens next.
+If a property has already become unsafe, professional specialist cleaning and property restoration support may help reduce the risk and prevent further escalation.

 Is Hoarding Illegal in the UK?

 Hoarding itself is not illegal.
-Many people live with clutter without council involvement.
+Many people live with clutter without any council involvement.

 - poses a risk to the occupant